MihaiStraculencu/MihaiStraculencu/README.md

 # 💫 About Me:

-🔭 I’m currently learning Python<br> 📫 How to reach me: mihaistraculencu83@gmail.com
+🔭 I’m currently learning Java<br> 📫 How to reach me: mihaistraculencu83@gmail.com

 ## 🌐 Socials: